3sidedcube/backend-php-task/README.md

 Simply create a public Git repository on GitHub, Bitbucket, or GitLab.
 Then push your work to it and send us the link.

-Alternatively, you can create a private Git repository on GitHub.
-Once you've pushed your work to it just add `ty3sc` as a collaborator.

 ## Questions

 If you have any questions just ask!